Updated August 8:

-During a visit to Goldmount Vet Center on Wednesday the Plaindealer were shown a copy of a bill with a date of July 15 to the Watonwan County Sheriff's Office for the amount of $43,037.20 for boarding fees.
+During a visit to the Vet Clinic where Michael Johnson’s horses are being boarded and some hooves being cared for the Plaindealer was shown a copy of a bill made out to the Watonwan County Sheriff’s Office for the amount of $43,037.20

-According to Watonwan County Auditor Kelly Pauling a bill was never received by the Auditor's Office.
+According to Watonwan County Auditor Kelly Pauling a bill was not submitted to the Auditor's office for payment.

 The deputy observed horses with extremely overgrown hooves.
 Some of the ponies appeared to be in pain and had difficulty walking.
 Some also had signs suggesting evidence of long-term neglect.

 Agent Streff and Watonwan County deputies made the decision to remove the horses for probable cause animal cruelty.
 Johnson agreed to and signed a custodial release, turning possession of the ponies over to AHS.
 The horses were transported to a local veterinarian for evaluation and treatment.

 According to a press release sent out by the Watonwan County Sheriff’s Office on June 22 on Friday June 22nd deputies from the Watonwan County Sheriff's Department executed a search warrant at a rural farm site in Odin Township Section 25.
 Over 70 horses were removed from the property for probable cause of criminal animal cruelty.
 The horses will be quarantined, evaluated and treated as necessary.
 The disposition of the horses will be determined pursuant to Minnesota statute 343.235.